 The board is placed between the two players.
-Between him and the board, each player has a reserve in which he places his wise men and his mountains.
-On the line closest to him, each player places his other cubes as shown in the figure on page 2.
+Between him and the board, each player has a reserve in which he places his wise man and his mountain.
+On the line closest to him, each player places his other cubes, from his left to his right: rock, paper, scissors, fool, king.
+The two kings are therefore aligned along a diagonal (see figure at page 2).